John Tamihere will create '0800 JACINDA' hotline for rough sleepers

 Anyone who called the number would find a "person all loving and caring that knows everything about your wellbeing" on the other end, he said.
 A social worker would then be sent to work with the beggar.

-Homeless people causing a "nuisance" by sleeping rough would be asked to go with the social worker - or find themself in breach of the law, Tamihere said in a statement this afternoon as he released his begging and homelessness policy.
+Homeless people causing a "nuisance" by sleeping rough would be asked to go with the social worker - or find themself in breach of the law, Tamihere said this afternoon as he released his begging and homelessness policy in the run-up to October's election.

-Tamihere claimed he would also force social workers to change their work hours, working three shifts so they would be available around the clock.

-"Under no circumstances should any Auckland citizen have a fit of conscience and believe they are doing any fellow Aucklander a favour by handing over donations to a beggar," he said.

 READ MORE

-John Tamihere: If Phil Goff doesn't sort out Auckland's housing, I'll take his job and do it myself
+Tamihere claimed he would also force social workers to change their work hours, working three shifts so someone would be available around the clock.

-"We have enough social workers in New Zealand, particularly in Auckland to deal with working one-on-one," Tamihere said.
+"We have enough social workers in New Zealand, particularly in Auckland to deal with working one-on-one," he said.

 "With each person found on the streets, social workers, like a lot of other workers in the supply side of our economy, must wake up to the fact that social work is a 24/7 job, and there will be a requirement that they work three shifts."